Carrier Comparison

 Are USPS flat rate boxes good for heavy items?

 USPS flat rate boxes are excellent for heavy, dense items.
 A Medium Flat Rate Box costs about $16 and a Large Flat Rate Box about $22, regardless of weight up to 70 lbs.
 If you can fit a 20 lb item in a Medium Flat Rate Box, you pay $16 instead of the $18-28 you would pay for weight-based shipping.
 The key limitation is the item must fit in the box.
+On a 20 lb dense item, that is roughly $2-12 saved per shipment, so on 25 such boxes a week you are looking at hundreds of dollars a month left on the table if you skip the flat rate check.

 Does UPS charge extra for heavy packages?

 UPS applies an Additional Handling surcharge for packages over 50 lbs, which adds roughly $12-15 to the shipping cost.
 Packages over 70 lbs incur an even higher surcharge.
 These surcharges apply on top of the base rate and are one reason USPS can still compete for packages in the 20-50 lb range.
+Always compare the full landed cost, base rate plus surcharges, not just the headline number.

 Compare Rates From All Carriers